gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 Your GitLab CE or EE installation **must be version 8.0**.
 If it's not, follow the [update guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/7.14-to-8.0.md).

+If you use Omnibus package simply do `apt-get upgrade` to install a new version.

 #### 2. Prevent CI usage for time of migration